Alibabade/academic-kickstart/content/post/object_detection.md

 **Direct location prediction.** In Faster RCNN, the offset of an anchor box is predicted by the detector, and it is presented by ($\Delta x,\Delta y, \Delta w,\Delta h$).
 Then the predicted centre location of a bounding box is:
 $$x_p=x_a+(\Delta x \times w_a), y_p=y_a+(\Delta y \times h_a)$$
 where $x_a$ and $y_a$ are centre location of an anchor box, $w_a$ and $h_a$ are the width and height.
 The centre location of a predict bounding box can be anywhere in a feature map, for example, if $\Delta x=1$, then the predicted $x_p$ will more a width distance horizontally from $x_a$.
 This is not good to locate the bounding boxes and could make training unstable.
-Therefore, YOLOv2 decides to predict the offset to the top-left corner of a grid which the anchor box locates at.
+Therefore, YOLOv2 decides to predict the offset to the top-left corner ($c_x,c_y$) of a grid which the anchor box locates at.
 The scale of a grid is default 1.
-Given an anchor box of size (w_a, h_a)
+Then the location ($b_x,b_y,b_w,b_h$) of predicted bounding box is formulated as:
+$$b_x = (\sigma(\Delta x) \times 1) + c_x, b_y = (\sigma(\Delta y) \times 1) + c_y$$
+$$b_w=a_w e^{\Delta w}, b_h=a_w e^{\Delta h}$$
+where $\sigma(\cdot)=sigmoid(\cdot)$, $a_w$ and $a_h$ are width and height of an anchor box, and the width and height of the grid is set default 1.
+In this way, the movement of $b_x$ and $b_y$ is constrained in the grid as their maximum move distance is $\sigma(\cdot) \times 1 = 1$. **Combining dimension clustering and direct location prediction increases mAP by 5\%.** The below figure illustrates the process:

+{{< figure library="true" src="yolov2.png" title="Fig 16.
+Illustration of direct location prediction.
+Image source recreated on [original paper](https://arxiv.org/pdf/1612.08242.pdf)." lightbox="true" >}}

+**Add fine-grained feature via passthrough layer.** Inspired by [ResNet](https://arxiv.org/pdf/1512.03385.pdf), YOLOv2 also designs a passthrough layer to bring the fine-grained features from an earlier layer to the last output layer.
+This **increases the mAP about 1\%.**

+**Multi-scale Training.** To be robust to various input sizes, YOLOv2 inserts a new size of randomly sampled input images every 10 batches.
+The new sizes are multiple of 32 as its stride is 32.

+**Light-weighted base model.** YOLOv2 use DarkNet-19 as base model which has 19 conv layers and 5 maxpooling layers.
+The key point is to add global avg pooling and 1x1 conv layers between 3x3 conv layers. **This does not increases significant mAP but decreases the computation by about 33\%.**

+#### 3.3.2 YOLO9000: Joint Training of Detection and Classification
+Since drawing bounding boxes in images for detection is much more expensive than tagging image for classification, the paper proposes a joint training strategy which combines small detection dataset and large classification dataset, and extand the detection from around 100 categories in YOLOv1 to 9000 categories.
+The name of YOLO9000 comes from the top 9000 classes of ImageNet.
+If one input image is from classification dataset, then the network only back propagates the classification loss during training.

+The small detection dataset basically has the coarse labels (e.g., cat, person), while the large classification dataset may contain much more detailed labels (e.g., persian cat).
+Without mutual exclusiveness, this does not make sense to apply softmax to predict all over the classes.
+Thus YOLO9000 proposes a WordTree to combine the class labels into one hierarchical tree structure with reference to [WordNet](https://wordnet.princeton.edu/).
+For example, the root node of the tree is a physical object, then next level is coarse-grained labels like animal and artifact, then next level is more detailed labels like cat, dog, vehicle and equipment.
+Thus, physical object is the parant node of animal and artifact, and animal is the parent node of cat and dog.
+The labels on the same level should be classified by softmax as they are mutual exlusive.

+{{< figure library="true" src="yolo2_wordtree.png" title="Fig 17.
+Word tree in YOLO9000.
+Image source: [original paper](https://arxiv.org/pdf/1612.08242.pdf)." lightbox="true" >}}

+To predict the probability of a class node, we follow the path one node to the root, the searching stops when the probability is over a threshold.
+For example, the probability of a class label persian cat is:
+\begin{eqnarray}
+Pr(perisan \ cat \ | \ contain \ a \ physical \ object)
+&=& Pr(persian \ cat \ | \ cat) \\\\\\
+&\times& Pr(cat \ | \ animal) \\\\\\
+&\times& Pr(animal \ | \ physical \ object)
+\end{eqnarray}
+where $Pr(animal \ | \ physical \ object)$ is the confidence score, predicted separately from the bounding box detection.

+#### 3.3.3 Differences (or insights)
+1. Dimension clustering and direct location prediction gives the most contribution of increasing mAP.
+2. Word Tree is a creative thing in YOLO9000.

 ## Reference
 1. https://blog.csdn.net/v_JULY_v/article/details/80170182
 2. https://lilianweng.github.io/lil-log/2017/12/31/object-recognition-for-dummies-part-3.html